chriseldredge/chriseldredge.github.io/source/_posts/2013-02-25-fun-with-nuget-rest-api.markdown

 because what NuGet does is pretty far from RESTful.
 The documentation for [Tab Completion Endpoints](https://github.com/NuGet/NuGetGallery/wiki/Tab-Completion-API-Endpoints) openly acknowledges this, stating, "We currently don't look at the Accept header or do lots of other proper HTTP API stuff".
-Fair enough.
+Caveat emptor.

 There have been plenty of well written posts about what REST is and why most things that speak json or xml over HTTP are not Restful.